pik-nik/pik-nik/README.md

 # :wave: Hello, World!
 Welcome to my GitHub profile.
-I have got some exciting projects brewing over the next few weeks so watch this space :woman_cook:
+I have got some exciting projects brewing over the next few weeks so watch this space :woman_cook: Currently I am building a sticky notes app as a single page application.

 ## :smiley: About Me
 I am a Sydney-based Software Developer in training transitioning from being an Optometrist :nerd_face: